 - zest of one lemon

 - sour cream

-Grate the cheese and add it to a large bowl.
+- Grate or crumble the cheese and add it to a large bowl.

-Add the flour and knead until you get a dought that is still very slightly sticky.
+- Add the flour and knead until you get a dough that is still very slightly sticky.
 Shape it into a ball.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.